Zé Maria (footballer, born 1973): Beginnings

-On 15 March 2010 Zé Maria took his first head coaching job, accepting Serie D club S.S.D.
+On 15 March 2010, Zé Maria took his first head coaching job, accepting Serie D club S.S.D.
 Group Città di Castello's offer.
 He was then appointed manager of fourth division team F.C.
 Catanzaro for the 2010–11 campaign, being however removed from his post after a few months.

 Tirana

 On 16 June 2017, Tirana announced the signing of Zé Maria on a one-year contract.
 He lost his first match in charge later on 29 June, a 2–0 away loss to Maccabi Tel Aviv at Netanya Stadium in the 2017–18 UEFA Europa League first qualifying round.
 Tirana was knocked out from the competition after losing the second leg.

 Zé Maria won his first silverware with the club later on 6 September, the 2017 Albanian Supercup, with Tirana defeating Kukësi thanks to an Erion Hoxhallari late winner.
-By doing so, Tirana become the first ever Albanian First Division club to win the supercup.
-Tirana begun the championship by recording a 1–0 home win versus Iliria Fushë-Krujë.
+By doing so, Tirana became the first ever Albanian First Division club to win the supercup.
+Tirana began the championship by recording a 1–0 home win versus Iliria Fushë-Krujë.
 They successfully eliminated Besa Kavajë 4–1 on aggregate in the 2017–18 Albanian Cup first round.
 Tirana ended September by winning all the matches, and did so also in November, taking the lead of Group B. During his time, Zé Maria also guided Tirana to the biggest win of the season, 6–0 versus Shkumbini Peqin.

 Tirana finished the year in the first place, conceding only one defeat, the one versus Bylis Ballsh.
 Zé Maria called the defeat "a shame".
 The team also eliminated Vllaznia Shkodër in the second round of Albanian Cup.
 In January 2018, Tirana brought Kenneth Muguna, Mohammed Musa and Samson Iliasu at the request of Zé Maria.
-In February 2018, Tirana was eliminated by Kukësi in the quarter-final of Albanian Cup.
+In February 2018, Tirana was eliminated by Kukësi in the quarter-final of the Albanian Cup.

-Tirana continued their winning streak, eventually finished top of Group B to qualify to promotion play-off.
+Tirana continued their winning streak, eventually finishing top of Group B to qualify for the promotion play-off.
 Later on 14 April, the team mathematically achieved promotion to top flight next season by winning 3–2 at home against Pogradeci.
 On 16 May, Tirana was named Albanian First Division champions after beating 2–0 the Group A winners Kastrioti Krujë.
 Later on 2 June, Zé Maria agreed a contract extension with the club until June 2020.

 Later years

 On 5 October 2022, Parma announced to have hired Zé Maria as a technical collaborator for the youth team.

+He departed from Parma in November 2024 to become the new head coach of Serie D club Olbia.
+He left the club by the end of the season.